 Important Program Dates

-- Credentialing: January 2023 - Following acceptance of an offered position, satisfactory credentialing to confirm acceptability into clinical experiences must occur.
+- Credentialing: April - December of the year before matriculation - Following acceptance of an offered position, satisfactory credentialing to confirm acceptability into clinical experiences must occur.
 The failure to obtain credentialing results in the inability to obtain required clinical experiences and, therefore, the forfeiture of the offered position.
 The credentialing process requires the following be submitted prior to a set date in January, 2023:

 - Position deposit and letter of position acceptance